Codecademy/docs/content/python/concepts/statsmodels/statsmodels.md

   - 'paths/data-science'
 ---

-In Python, the `statsmodels` library is used to estimate the statistical models, and perform statistical tests.
+In Python, the `statsmodels` library is used to estimate the statistical models and perform statistical tests.
 It is built on top of `numpy`, `scipy`, and `pandas`.
-It provides classes and functions for the estimation of many different statistical models, as well as for conducting statistical tests, and statistical data exploration.

 The same is widely used in the field of econometrics, and it is also used in other fields such as finance, marketing, and social sciences.
 It is a powerful tool for statistical analysis, and it provides a wide range of statistical models and tests.